Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Covariant proof of quadratic-in-spin integrability

 Physically speaking, the five first integrals $(H,\Xi,\fX,K,Q)$ involved in the integrability have the following properties:

 \begin{itemize}\itemsep0em \item $H$ is the Hamiltonian, numerically equal to $-\tildemu^2/2$, with $\tildemu$ the conserved mass [cf Sec.~\ref{sec:HquadM}].
-This mass is \emph{not} the dynamical mass $\mu$ (norm of the four-momentum; ~\eqref{eq:def-norms}), which is not conserved at quadratic order in spin.
-Importantly, it is conserved for all $\kappa$ (not only $\kappa = 1$), whereas $K$ and $Q$ are conserved only when $\kappa = 1$. \item $(\Xi,\fX)$ are two constants of motion associated with two Killing vectors $(\xi^a, \eta^a)$ constructed from the KY tensor.
+This mass is \emph{not} the dynamical mass $\mu$ (norm of the four-momentum:~\eqref{eq:def-norms}), which is not conserved at quadratic order in spin.
+Importantly, it is conserved for all $\kappa$, whereas $K$ and $Q$ are conserved only when $\kappa = 1$. \item $(\Xi,\fX)$ are two constants of motion associated with two Killing vectors $(\xi^a, \eta^a)$ constructed from the KY tensor.
 In Kerr, they are linked to the stationarity and axi-symmetry of the metric and are (linear combinations of) the particle's orbital energy and angular momentum.
-For generic Einstein type-D spacetimes, their physical interpretation is less clear and certainly depends on the metric's properties \cite{FerrSaez.04}. \item $K$ is a linear-in-spin constant of motion built from the KY tensor, and it is conserved both at linear order in spin \emph{and} at quadratic order in spin only when $\kappa=1$.
-It is often called \emph{the} R\"udiger constant as it was discovered by them in \cite{Rudiger.I.81,Rudiger.II.83}~\footnote{See also \cite{WitzHJ.19,ComDru.22} for a modern revisit of R\"udiger's work.}.
+For generic Einstein type-D spacetimes, their physical interpretation depends on the metric's properties \cite{FerrSaez.04}. \item $K$ is a linear-in-spin constant of motion built from the KY tensor, and it is conserved both at linear order in spin \emph{and} at quadratic order in spin only when $\kappa=1$.
+It is often called \emph{the} R\"udiger constant as it was discovered by them in \cite{Rudiger.I.81,Rudiger.II.83}\footnote{See also \cite{ComDru.22} for a modern revisit of R\"udiger's work.}.
 It was shown to be conserved even at $O(2)$ with $\kappa=1$ in the Kerr spacetime in \cite{ComDruVin.23}.
 Its physical interpretation is the same in any metric background: the projection of the particle's spin 4-vector $S^a$ onto a covariant notion of total angular momentum \cite{DiRu.I.81,DiRu.II.82}. \item $Q$ is the other constant of motion built from the KY tensor.
-Like $K$, it was discovered first in \cite{Rudiger.I.81,Rudiger.II.83} as an attempt to generalize Carter's constant beyond Kerr geodesic cases. $Q$ was extended to quadratic order in spin in \cite{ComDruVin.23} for the Kerr spacetime, and shown to be conserved when $\kappa=1$.
-Much like the Carter constant, its physical interpretation is difficult, even in Kerr, and we cannot propose more than relegating it to the rank of constants coming from ``hidden symmetries'' \cite{Carter.68,Frolov.17,Yasui:2011pr}. \end{itemize}
+Like $K$, it was discovered first in \cite{Rudiger.I.81,Rudiger.II.83} as an attempt to generalize Carter constant beyond Kerr geodesic cases, to linear order in spin. $Q$ was extended to quadratic order in spin in \cite{ComDruVin.23} for the Kerr spacetime, and shown to be conserved when $\kappa=1$.
+With these corrections, its physical interpretation is difficult, even in Kerr, and we cannot propose more than relegating it to the rank of constants coming from ``hidden symmetries'' \cite{Carter.68,Frolov.17,Yasui:2011pr}. \end{itemize}